 5. Mind in Kingston’s Services

-Most services are provided by phone or video, including Counselling, Get Set to Go, Art Workshops, Football, Wellbeing Wednesdays and Mental Health Awareness Training.
+Other services are provided by phone or video, including Counselling, Get Set to Go, Art Workshops, Wellbeing Wednesdays and Mental Health Awareness Training.
 Please visit our social media pages for updates on courses, services and other (mostly free) initiatives.

 6. Reviewing this page